Germans of Croatia: Ethnology

 The community traditionally inhabited northern Croatia and Slavonia.
 In the Early modern period they had settled from other territories in the Habsburg monarchy, and in what is today Croatia mainly settled territories of the Military Frontier.
 The Danube Swabians that inhabited Western Slavonia were subject to strong Croatization.
 The Croatian intelligentsia only acknowledged a German minority in 1865.

 History

 With the dissolution of the Austro-Hungarian Empire and the establishment of the Kingdom of Serbs, Croats and Slovenes, the Germans of Croatia became a minority.
 In 1920, Germans established the cultural association Kulturbund.
-Kulturbund was banned on April 11, 1924 by Minister of the Interior Svetozar Pribićević.
+The Kulturbund was banned on April 11, 1924, by Minister of the Interior Svetozar Pribićević.
 The following government of Ljuba Davidović and the Democratic Party saw the ban lifted.

 In 1922, they formed the German Party (Partei der Deutschen).
 The party existed until it was banned as part of King Alexander's dictatorship in 1929.